 - The middle of the chest

-The exact cause of seborrheic dermatitis is not known, but your hormone levels, a weakened immune system, nutrient deficiency, or problems with your nervous system may play a part in its appearance.
-Stress, fatigue, weather extremes, oily skin, obesity, and certain lotions are all factors that could put you at risk for developing dandruff, says Arthur Huen, MD, PhD, Department of Dermatology at UPMC.
+The exact cause of dandruff is not known, but your hormone levels, a weakened immune system, nutrient deficiency, or problems with your nervous system may play a part in its appearance.

 “If you notice redness or peeling, avoid lotions and other skin and hair care products with alcohol, as these may cause stinging or worsen redness,” he says.
 “Use caution when your skin is exposed to the sun, try to incorporate more zinc in your diet, and drink plenty of water.”

-There are several over-the-counter treatments, including medicated lotions and dandruff shampoos, that you can use to effectively treat dandruff.
+Several over-the-counter treatments, including medicated lotions and dandruff shampoos, can help you fend off flakes.

 “You should use a product that says ‘seborrheic dermatitis’ on the label,” says Dr. Huen “Something that has coal tar, zinc or zinc pyrithione, salicylic acid, resorcinol, ketoconazole, or selenium sulfide in the ingredients will be the most effective since it is specifically formulated to treat dandruff.”